NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 Get_in_touch:
   enable: true
   title: Get in touch
-  content: 'Do you want to inform us about an ethical issue or get in contact to share
+  content: Do you have an ethical issue for review?
+Or want to share ideas?
+Let us
-    ideas.
-Let us know! '
+    know!
 Motto:
   enable: true
   title: We build public knowledge for ethical algorithms